anthgrim/BadBank/README.md

 ### Description:

-This is the Bad Bank is the Capstone Project for Module 2 in the MIT - Fullstack Development with MERN.
+This is the Bad Bank is the Capstone Project for the MIT - Fullstack Development MERN.
 It is called Bad Bank due to the users data exposured in the UI (intentionally).
 I changed the name, as I can't resist a pun, to C-Ash Bank, since I am Ash and it looks like Cash... but it's not!

 It consists of a simple React application where the students apply concepts such as hooks, context, routing, and form validations.
 As well, for the first attempt from the students to deploy a React application using AWS S3 Buckets.